llllllllll/c-extension-tutorial/tutorial/source/appendix.rst

 Reference Count
 ~~~~~~~~~~~~~~~

-The number of refererants of a given object.
+The number of references to a given object.
 This is the count of objects which
 refer to the given object.

 When an object is created, its reference count starts at one, which is the